Souvenir (song): Legacy

 "Souvenir" has been named as one of the best songs of 1981, (Note: See:) and has appeared in rankings such as Classic Pops "Top 100 Singles of the 80s", Les Inrockuptibles all-time "1000 Essential Pieces", and Virgin Radio UK's "Top 500 Songs of All-Time" poll.
-Paste identified it as "one of the best synth-pop songs ever written".
-"Souvenir" was featured in the BBC drama Ashes to Ashes.
+American Songwriter called it "dreamy and ethereal synth-pop at its finest... with a synth intro that influenced plenty of similar musicians throughout the rest of the 80s".
+The Arts Desk also noted how the "gorgeous" intro inspired other artists, in particular "heavily flavouring Ryan Paris's Euro-gorgonzola hit 'Dolce Vita'."

-Multiple artists have endorsed the song.
+"Souvenir" was influential on Pet Shop Boys founders Neil Tennant and Chris Lowe, who established a common ground in their love of the track.
+Writing in OMD's official 2018 biography, Tennant said, "'Souvenir' is such a beautiful and wistful song with that sparse early Eighties electronic sound.
+I still play it."
 In a 1981 interview with BBC Radio 1, Godley & Creme named OMD's "Souvenir" and "Enola Gay" as two of their favourite singles of recent memory.
-Also that year, Pet Shop Boys founders Neil Tennant and Chris Lowe established a common ground in their love of the track.
-Tennant wrote in 2018, "'Souvenir' is such a beautiful and wistful song with that sparse early Eighties electronic sound.
-I still play it."
-Thompson Twins frontman Tom Bailey named the track as one of his favourites from the 1980s, and declared, "What a melody.
+Singer Kim Wilde and Thompson Twins frontman Tom Bailey have named "Souvenir" as one of their favourite tracks from the period, the latter stating, "What a melody.
 It's a fantastic piece of work."
 Erasure vocalist Andy Bell said that he is always moved to tears upon hearing the song.

-In 2011, Princess Chelsea named "Souvenir" her favourite track.
-Neil Hannon of The Divine Comedy professed to "absolutely adore" the song, having purchased the "Souvenir" single as a child.
-He added, "[It's] probably the single record that I have played most in my life.
+Neil Hannon of the Divine Comedy has drawn inspiration from British synth-pop, citing "Souvenir" as a "special favourite".
+He said, "[It's] probably the single record that I have played most in my life.
 I just kept it on repeat."
-The Charlatans frontman Tim Burgess, who also bought the single, described it as "so atmospheric" and an "absolute classic".
+The Charlatans frontman Tim Burgess described the song as "so atmospheric" and an "absolute classic".
 Jonn Penney of Ned's Atomic Dustbin selected "Souvenir" as the one track he would like to be played at his funeral, adding, "I'd want people to have that euphoric feeling that you sometimes get, when you remember something special that happened to you.
 This song somehow captures that for me."
-Longtime Arcade Fire orchestrator, Owen Pallett, and musician Telekinesis, have cited the track as an inspiration.
+Longtime Arcade Fire orchestrator, Owen Pallett, and musician Telekinesis, have cited "Souvenir" as an inspiration.
+In 2011, Princess Chelsea named it her favourite track.
+Multiple artists have covered or remixed the song.